 10. Develop Your Emotional Intelligence on Alison

 One last course to consider is called Develop Your Emotional Intelligence by Alison.
 This introductory course is also for career-minded people looking to improve their ability to command social situations.
+Knowing how to read cues is a sign of social awareness and social intelligence that is a valuable skill that employees should acquire.
 This is a free course, although it does require registering into the entire Alison system to take it.

 Emotional Intelligence Training